DEPARTMENT OF ELECTRICAL AND ELECTRONIC ENGINEERING

 Email: firstname.lastname@example.org (please use this email for Electrical and Electronic Engineering information only.)

-You must officially apply to Sacramento State University before any decision regarding admission will be given.
+You must officially apply to Sacramento State before receiving any information regarding your Admission status.

 For Admission to Sacramento State, please use the following links: